tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 aggregates, the network resources can be partitioned in both the control plane and data plane.

 The control plane partitioning allows the creation of customized topologies per slice aggregate that routers or a Path Computation Engine (PCE) can use to determine optimal path placement for specific demand flows (Slice aggregate aware TE).

-The data plane partitioning protects slice aggregate traffic from network resource contention that occurs due to bursts in traffic from other slice aggregates traversing the same shared network resource.
+The data plane partitioning protects slice aggregate traffic from network resource contention that could occur due to bursts in traffic from other slice aggregates traversing the same shared network resource.

 # Slice Policy Instantiation